Iris:

 Lead Design Editor: Isabella Swatosh

-Contributing Poetry Editors: Via Chapin, Alin Freitag, AnnMarie Hall, Emily LaBonte, and Penelope Masley
+Contributing Poetry Editors: Via Chapin, Alin Freitag, Maggie Goodman, AnnMarie Hall, Kayla Koldys, Emily LaBonte, Penelope Masley, Copper Muething, and Fabio Rocabado

-Contributing Art Editors: Sawyer Degregori, Natalie León, Abi Middleton, and Fabio Rocabado
+Contributing Art Editors: Natalie León, Evita Lewis, Annabella Myers, and Makiya Williams

 At Iris, we celebrate creative endeavors of all kinds.
 We strive to publish the best student work on campus.
 We publish fiction, creative nonfiction, poetry, and visual arts.